Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Raul Nery, Fado Falado – Um Século de Fado

-Among musicians, when it is said that “the audience was good,” it means that the harmony Raul Nery talks about happened.
-When this happens, the artists genuinely connect with the audience, and the result is an outstanding performance which in turn grabs the audience’s attention even more.
+Among musicians when it is said that “the audience was good,” it means that the harmony Raul Nery talks about happened.
+When this happens the artists truly connect with the audience and the result is an excellent performance which in turn grabs the audience’s attention and feeling even more.

 Ideal Clube de Fado